Akbarsafari00/Hania.AutoIncluder/README.md

-#### Now You Can use AuthInclude Exeption method To Include All Object
+#### Now You Can use AutoInclude Extension Method To Include All Object
 ```csharp
 using System;
 using System.Collections.Generic;